Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 {: .notice #general-notice }
 > Much of TFC's world generation configuration is done through [tags](https://terrafirmacraft.github.io/Documentation/1.20.x/worldgen/tags/)
 >
-> Use the `ServerEvent.tag('worldgen/placed_feature', event => {})` event to add to/remove entries from the correct tag
+> Use the `ServerEvent.tag('worldgen/placed_feature', ...)` event to add/remove entries from the correct tag
 >
-> Each example will have a demonstration of this with using the appropriate tag for the example
+> Each example has a demonstration of this that uses the appropriate tag for the example

 ## Geodes